Bani-G/Bani_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/oBlrQPlmvdY?si=uAyb_n-3glpYcsWq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For my starter project, I made the Weevil Eyes project.
-This is a small bug-like thing whos eyes glow when it is dark.
+This is a small bug-like object whos eyes glow when it is dark.
+There is a light sensor which, when it doesn't detect any light, sends a signal to thie leds to light up.
 This project was very solder heavy and I got a lot of practice painstakingly soldering connections.
 I had trouble soldering the battery holder on, and therefore I had a lot of issues with the project before I finally managed to solder it properly and get it to work.

-To watch the BSE tutorial on how to create a portfolio, click here.